 Did you know that, the more frequently couples argue over finances, the more likely they are to get divorced?
-It’s true, and it’s avoidable with a shared household budget!
-(Single people: you still need a budget, too, but that’s not the focus of this Whiteboard Wednesday.)
+It’s true, and it can be avoidable with a shared budget!
+(Single people: you still need a budget, too, but that’s not the focus of this post.)

 So, how do you partner with your partner for harmonious budgeting discussions … the kind that won’t make you want to run and hide?
-Well, it turns out that this budgeting-on-the-go thing—made possible by the new mobile app—is amazingly effective at reducing the stress around money conversations.
+Well, it turns out that a humble budget is amazingly effective at reducing the stress around money conversations.
 Here are some tips.

 It’s a universal truth: the length of the budget session is inversely correlated to the likelihood of a peaceful budget meeting.
 In other words, and Julie and I have found this to be true, the longer we drag out the budget discussion, the less likely our conversation is to be peaceful.

-Each month, Julie and I decide, together, where we want to assign our dollars.
+Each month, my wife Julie and I decide, together, where we want to assign our dollars.
 Then we co-manage the budget throughout the month.
-On a day-to-day basis, Julie is a pro at dutifully entering each and every one of our transactions.
+On a day-to-day basis, Julie is a pro at dutifully entering on-the-go transactions.
 I’m better at the nerdy things—like covering overspending or importing transactions.
 It works for us.

-Since we released the new, full-featured mobile app, I’m looking at the budget more often.
+My budget is with me wherever I go, since it’s an app on my phone.
+This makes it really simple and really easy to take a glance at it quickly.
 With the increased frequency, naturally things are more up-to-date.
 When Julie and I are at the store, or out to eat, for example, we adjust the budget on the fly.
 I might be pushing the cart and moving money around while Julie grabs the clementines.
 As we leave, Julie records the transaction.
 Done.

 This real-time interaction means that we know exactly how our money is shifting throughout the month.
 And it makes for a really quick budget meeting on Sunday—resulting in fewer questions, less stress, and more peace.